AkiLetschne/restocks-missing-payout-scraper/README.md

 This script creates a table (CSV file) that lists your sales from restock.net and shows which ones you are still missing the payout for.
 I have tried this script with German payouts and don't know if it works with other regions.

+If you just want to use the script, I recommend just using the exe.
+Then you don't need to install Python.
+Just fill the credentials.yxl and start the exe.

 ## setup
 ### requirements
+**If you want to use the exe, you can skip this part and go directly to *credential file*.**

 You need at least python version 3.11 and have to install the requirements.txt.
 It is also necessary that the emails have been sent from wise to a gmail.
 ```